moodle/devdocs/docs/apis/plugintypes/qtype/newquestiondefaults.md

 Because this feature works using user preferences, you need to declare that in your privacy provider.

 This is boring but necessary.
-Easiest way to see what to do is to [copy another quetion type](https://github.com/moodle/moodle/blob/master/question/type/match/classes/privacy/provider.php).
+Easiest way to see what to do is to [copy another question type](https://github.com/moodle/moodle/blob/master/question/type/match/classes/privacy/provider.php).

 Note, it is necessary for your provider to declare the ones saved by core.
 (I suppose, ideally, someone would make a helpful base class, or trait, to make it easier to implement this.)